NickMaev/react-core-boilerplate/README.md

 ## Run with Docker

 ### Visual Studio 20xx
-Just select the `Docker` option in toolbar.
+Just select the `Docker` option in the toolbar.

 ### Build a container
 Execute the following command in your project's directory: